MishaTikh/MuJoCo-Anisotropic-Joint/README.md

 ### 6.2.
 MjSpec Integration

-I am currently unable to get it to run using MjSpec, it appears it may be a low level bug within MjSpec itself.
+I am currently unable to get it to run using MjSpec, it appears it may be a low level bug within MjSpec itself as of MuJoCo 3.3.4